 The letter should record all essential pieces of information, including the treatment the patient has benefitted from so far.
 Moreover, as one is writing a referral letter, one has to include the issues meant to be addressed by the healthcare professional in question.
 This is also called discharge plan or ongoing care.
 The case notes contain a lot of useful details but also information that is meant to be confusing or superfluous, so attention should be paid whereas such matters are concerned.

 The structure of the OET Writing sub-test was not randomly chosen.
 Like the other sub-tests, it is meant to cover the assessment criteria for all candidates and decide on the level of occupational English.

-Test takerswill be assessed with regard to the overall task fulfillment, the appropriate usage of language and stimulus comprehension.
+Test takers will be assessed with regard to 6 writing criteria – Purpose, Content, Conciseness & Clarity, Genre & Style, Organisation & Layout and language.
 Moreover, the assessors will use the written sub-test to verify grammar and cohesion (linguistic features), as well as the spelling, punctuation and layout (presentation features).

 It is important to know that all assessment criteria bear the same weight in deciding on the final grade.
 Candidates managing to demonstrate a superior level of performance on all assessment criteria will be given a higher grade.

 The OET Writing module can be more useful than one imagines, in the sense that its structure bears a remarkable resemblance to everyday work situations.
 Healthcare professionals, whether they are doctors, nurses or physical therapists, have to prepare letters on a daily basis.
 These are often handwritten and under the pressure of time, just like in the test.